 - 16.4 The following is required:

 - the completed application form;

 - a site location plan;

-- the appropriate fee, unless an exemption applies;
+- the appropriate fee;

 - substantiated evidence verifying or supporting the proposed or existing use, operation or activity.

-- 16.5 The following is likely to be required: - for applications made under section 191; any statement(s) of fact to be in the form of a statutory declaration; - for applications made under section 191 where multiple uses, works or operations are claimed; the site location plan to be further shaded, outlined or hatched in varying colours for each component; - for applications made under section 192 involving extensions, alterations or other operational development (in so far as relevant to the proposal), or for: - o floor plans; - elevation drawings which should contain sufficient detail to enable assessment of all relevant limitations and conditions (e.g. dimensions, glazing types, whether the materials to be used are to match those existing, etc.); - o roof plans; - a layout plan, accurately showing the dimensions of the development, site boundaries and any ancillary features, such as car parking, circulation spaces and amenity areas; - for applications made for works to listed buildings59, all of the items required for an application made under section 192 along with a schedule of works, clearly setting out the methodology for works affecting the existing fabric of the building and timescales/order for carrying out the works including any temporary means of support, etc.
+- 16.5 The following is likely to be required: - for applications made under section 191; any statement(s) of fact to be in the form of a statutory declaration; - for applications made under section 191 where multiple uses, works or operations are claimed; the site location plan to be further shaded, outlined or hatched in varying colours for each component; - for applications made under section 192 involving extensions, alterations or other operational development (in so far as relevant to the proposal), or for: - o floor plans; - elevation drawings which should contain sufficient detail to enable assessment of all relevant limitations and conditions (e.g. dimensions, glazing types, whether the materials to be used are to match those existing, etc.); - o roof plans;

+- a layout plan, accurately showing the dimensions of the development, site boundaries and any ancillary features, such as car parking, circulation spaces and amenity areas; - for applications made for works to listed buildings, all of the items required for an application made under section 192 along with a schedule of works, clearly setting out the methodology for works affecting the existing fabric of the building and timescales/order for carrying out the works including any temporary means of support, etc. - 16.6 The above documents are defined at Annex A where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.

-59 Under section 26 of the Planning (Listed Buildings and Conservation Areas) Act 1990
+$^{64}$ Under section 26 of the Planning (Listed Buildings and Conservation Areas) Act 1990